-“Discrete interpolation” means no interpolation between data points.
+Much of the described functionality in this clause is effected by implementation of the S-100 portrayal catalogues.
+When the S-100 portrayal mechanism is implemented the layers defined will implement the mandatory IMO layers.
+The description of those layers here is, thus, informative.

 Values are for hypothetical data and display, and the figures have been reduced for reproduction in this document.

 CSS files use hex RGB to specify colours.
 Colour profile files in portrayal catalogues use CIE and decimal RGB.